sgregson/mapping-snippets/README.md

 ##Mapping Snippets

-Miscellaneous static maps from data sources all over the place
+Miscellaneous static maps from data sources all over the place.

+View the actual maps at http://sgregson.github.io/mapping_snippets/, or browse the .geojson files

 ##Sources